The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Conclusions Future Prospects

-We assessed the fidelity of parameter estimation using a set of $100$ realistic PTA datasets based on the NANOGrav $12.5$-year dataset that is extended into the future, and into which realizations of a GW background are injected with power-law spectral characteristics based on supermassive black-hole binary population models.
-Through Hellinger-distance comparisons---which assess the distance between probability distributions---we found that the \textit{PTA free-spectrum refit} is the most reliable emulator of the full production-level PTA likelihood analysis.
-If available, this technique is favored, and can even be used to refit on PTA free-spectral posteriors that have an assumed inter-pulsar correlation signature.
-For example, in the case study presented in \autoref{fig:corner}, the Hellinger distance (closer to zero is better) of the PTA free-spectrum refit was $0.06$ when refitting on the HD-correlated free spectrum, compared to $0.10$ from the uncorrelated free-spectrum.
-Additionally, we showed that the PTA free-spectrum refit technique allows us to conduct spectral-model selection via nested sampling, a capability previously too cumbersome to apply to the full likelihood model.
+We assessed the fidelity of parameter estimation using a set of $100$ realistic PTA data sets based on the NANOGrav $12.5$-year data set that is extended into the future, and into which realizations of a GW background are injected with power-law spectral characteristics based on supermassive black-hole binary population models.
+Through Hellinger-distance comparisons---which assess the distance between probability distributions---we found that the \textit{PTA free-spectrum refit} and \textit{GFL Lite} analyses are equivalent in performance, and consistent with the full production-level PTA likelihood analysis.
+While equivalent, we recommend using these refit methods in the following cases.
+For the PTA free-spectrum refit, it should be used when one is analyzing the evolution of spectral characterization with the number of GW frequencies, because combined influence of the PTA will make it less likely to confuse a CURN process with high-frequency white and/or mismodelled noise.
+If available, this technique can also be used to refit on PTA free-spectral posteriors that have an assumed inter-pulsar correlation signature.
+For example, in the case study presented in \autoref{fig:corner}, the Hellinger distance (closer to zero is better) of the PTA free-spectrum refit was $0.06$ when refitting on the HD-correlated free-spectrum, compared to $0.10$ from the CURN free-spectrum.
+Additionally, we showed that the PTA free-spectrum refit technique allows us to trivially perform spectral-model selection.
+The \textit{GFL Lite} technique should be used in studying how different subsets of frequencies and pulsars---e.g., long-baseline pulsars versus short-baseline pulsars---affect the spectral characterization of a CURN process (which is used as an approximate spectral model of the GW background).
+Care must be taken to ensure that, at the single pulsar level, the CURN process and intrinsic pulsar noise are not being conflated, as this will reduce the accuracy of the refitted posterior when compared to the full PTA likelihood.
+GFL Lite is more sensitive to noise misspecification than the PTA free-spectrum refit, since the latter has the benefit of many other pulsars to mitigate the impact of noise and CURN conflation.

-\textit{GFL Lite} follows next in the accuracy of its spectral characterization when compared to the production-level PTA pipeline.
-It generally recovers a posterior that is broader but consistent with the uncorrelated power-law model analysis.
-This method is of particular use in studying how different subsets of frequencies and pulsars---e.g., long-baseline pulsars versus short-baseline pulsars---affect spectral characterization of a common process like the GW background.
-Finally, \textit{GFL} is the most general technique, and has the advantage of allowing trivial changes to the spectral models and priors of the intrinsic red noise in each pulsar.
-However, it currently has the lowest accuracy, and must be used with appropriate caution.
-When refined further, this method will enable quick GW-background analyses in the presence of advanced per-pulsar red-noise models that are customized to each pulsar, which is currently not tractable with the production-level PTA pipeline.